Yardanico/gsdl2/README.md

 ### How do I get set up? ###

-* Requires pypy 2.5, cffi, and pycparser.
+* Recommended pypy 2.5, cffi, and pycparser.
 See (http://cffi.readthedocs.org/en/latest/#installation-and-status).
 * Summary of set up:
     * (Optional) Install [pypy 2.5](http://pypy.org/download.html)
     * Fix environment to use pypy (e.g. set PATH in Windows, or use virtualenv) so that pip will work